RicoJia/Leetcode/sumary.md

 ### DFS
 #### number of islands.
 Just like your Fun Project.
+Use DFS.
+Note that in each DFS iteration, you're going to find a complete patch.

 ### Dynamic Programming